mdn/content/files/en-us/mozilla/add-ons/webextensions/api/userscripts/register/index.md

     - `runAt` {{Optional_Inline}}
       - : Same as `run_at` in the [`content_scripts`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts) key.

-Unlike content script options, the userScriptOptions object does not have a css property.
+Unlike content script options, the userScriptOptions object does not have a CSS property.
 Use {{WebExtAPIRef("contentScripts.register","contentScripts.register()")}} to dynamically register and unregister stylesheets.

 ### Return value